Historic Curiosities

 The Eleanor Crosses

-website maker Eleanor of Castile (1241-1290) was a medieval Queen.
+Eleanor of Castile (1241-1290) was a medieval Queen.
 When Eleanor died, her husband, King Edward I, ordered a large funeral procession between Lincoln Cathedral and Westminster Abbey.
 A memorial cross was built at each overnight stop.
 Three crosses remain today and two are in Northamptonshire.

 The Guildhall